neorning97/Master-s-thesis/scripts/gene_expression/gene_bin_expression/README.md

 it suggests compartment adoption specifically promotes gene activation rather than the elevation being a general property of T1 or C1.

-**Only verified translocations are analyzed**
+**Only karyotype translocations are analyzed**
-Script 14 inherits its translocation regions from `bins_annotation.csv`, which was produced by script 10 using the verified translocation BED files (`verify_T1_translocations.bed`, `verify_C1_translocations.bed`).
-Only genes overlapping bins in those verified regions are included in the bin-stratified analysis.
+Script 14 inherits its translocation regions from `bins_annotation.csv`, which was produced by script 10 using the karyotype translocation BED files (`karyotype_T1_translocations.bed`, `karyotype_C1_translocations.bed`).
+Only genes overlapping bins in those karyotype regions are included in the bin-stratified analysis.
 The genome-wide control covers all genes regardless.

 **First-overlap bin assignment**